ray-x/go.nvim/README.md

 Supported by treesitter.
 TS provided better parse result compared to regular expression.
 See the example [treesitter config file](https://github.com/ray-x/go.nvim#text-object) on how to setup textobjects.
 Also with treesitter-objects, you can move, swap the selected blocks of codes, which is fast and accurate.
+`go.nvim` will load textobject with treesiteter, with default keybindings, if you what to set it up yourself, you can set `textobject` to false.

 ## Go binaries install and update